 - Cover the dough bowl with plastic wrap or a kitchen towel.

-- Let it rest in a warm place until double in size, for 1-3 hours.
+- Let it rest in a warm place until doubled in size, for 1-3 hours.

-- The rising time highly depends on the kitchen temperature; if it is warm, it may rise quickly, and if it is cold, it may take longer.
+- The rise time depends heavily on the kitchen temperature; if it is warm, it may rise quickly, and if it is cold, it may take longer.

-- The dough will have lots of little bubbles and be wobbly like a jelly.
+- The dough will have lots of small bubbles and be wobbly, like jelly.

 - Once the dough has risen, transfer it onto a lightly floured work surface.

-- Lightly flour your hands and fold the dough over on itself for 5-6 times.
+- Lightly flour your hands, then fold the dough over itself 5-6 times.

-- Or, instead of using your hands, use a bench scrapper to make dough.
+- Alternatively, instead of using your hands, use a bench scraper to fold the dough.

 - Roughly form a dough ball.

-- Measure out a large piece of parchment paper, large enough to transfer with the dough in the Dutch oven or casserole.
+- Measure out a large piece of parchment paper, large enough to transfer the dough into the Dutch oven or casserole.

-- Sprinkle a large pinch of flour on the center of the parchment paper and place the dough ball on it.
+- Sprinkle a large pinch of flour in the center of the parchment paper, then place the dough ball in the center.

-- Grab the parchment from each end to pick up the dough and transfer it to a large bowl.
+- Gently grasp the parchment at each end to lift the dough, then transfer it to a large bowl.
 Cover the dough loosely with plastic wrap and rest for 30 minutes.

 Preheating The Oven and Pot